dfamonteiro/blog/blog/content/posts/perfect-handover.md

 }
 ```

-I believe these two structs are pretty self-explanatory, with perhaps the exception of the `SendOrder`'s `ReservedReceiverId` field: this  field is necessary to prevent a race condition.
+These two structs are pretty self-explanatory, with perhaps the exception of the `SendOrder`'s `ReservedReceiverId` field: the reason for this field's existence is to prevent a race condition.